deepmodeling/deepmd-kit/README.md

 ## Freeze the model
-The trained neural network is substracted from a checkpoint and dumped into a database.
+The trained neural network is extracted from a checkpoint and dumped into a database.
 This process is called "freeze" a model.
 Typically one does
 ```bash
 $ $deepmd_root/bin/dp_frz -o graph.pb
 ```